United says removing Boeing 787 from flight plans

 United's statement doesn't mean that the 787 won't be ready to fly again before June 5, said Carter Leake, an analyst at BB&T Capital Markets.

-Rather, it means United will not put the jet into service before then.
-If the plane is available sooner but United cannot use it on its scheduled routes, Boeing likely would have to pay United compensation that Leake estimates at about $800,000 a month, based on lease rates.
+Rather, it means United won't put the jet into service before then.
+If the plane is available sooner but United can't use it on its scheduled routes, Boeing likely would have to pay United compensation that Leake estimates at about $800,000 (524,383 pounds) a month, based on lease rates.

 "This does not tell you that Boeing's plane is grounded until June," he said.
 "It tells you that Boeing's costs to United could be as if it's grounded until June."